hdamker/project-administration/workflows/meta-release-collector/docs/README.md

 **Merge instructions**: Use **squash and merge** to keep main history clean.
 Each workflow run creates a single logical change.

-**Viewer deployment**: Viewers are generated in workflow artifacts for testing and manual deployment.
-Automated deployment to camaraproject.github.io will be implemented in Phase 4.
-See [Phase 4 Deployment Architecture](../../../private-dev-docs/project-administration/workflow-v3-planning/phase-4-deployment-architecture.md) for details.
+**Viewer deployment** (Phase 3 - Active): Viewers are automatically deployed to GitHub Pages staging for preview.
+Staging URLs are included in the PR description.
+Viewers are also available in workflow artifacts for download.
+Automated production deployment to camaraproject.github.io will be implemented in Phase 4.

 ### Debug Mode